parchinski/parchinski2/README.md

  🔭 I’m currently working on a **Notion Clone** & **Kalogon's App**

- 🌱 I’m currently learning **Docker, Supabase, IT, and the great big world of npm**
+ 🌱 I’m currently learning **Docker, Supabase, IT, and everything TypeScript**

 💬 Ask me about **Node.js, React, Next.js... or anything related to issues in my repos**